amirhnajafiz/graphhub/app/docs/System Security/2_vm.md

 ### Docker security

-It uses namespaces and cgroups to isolate its containers.
-It also has a container infrastructure and services (docker daemon).
+It uses __namespaces__ and __cgroups__ to isolate its containers.
+It also has a container infrastructure and services (__docker daemon__).
+Containerscan share files with the host OS, but this can be dangerous since it can allow root user in a container to change critical host OS files.

-#### Attack vectors
+#### Docker attack vectors

-- Shared kernel
+- Shared kernel: it is using same OS kernel across different containers.
+Any kernel vulnerabilities may be exploited.
-- Docker daemon needs root privileges
+- Docker daemon needs root privileges.
+So, malicious processes may abuse this privilege.
-- Apps can reach to the host
+- Apps running within Docker can reach to the host by sharing folders.
+Or, root processes inside container can possibly execute systemcalls as root on host.

-#### Best practices
+#### Docker security practices

-- Avoid root privilege
+- Avoid root privilege.
-- Limit further using linux capabilities
+- Limit further using linux capabilities.
-- Use seccomp-bpf to limit system calls that can be made by processes within the container
+- Use seccomp-bpf to limit system calls that can be made by processes within the container.
-- Avoid using untrusted softwares
+- Avoid using untrusted software.